tomashdz/control_barrier_function_kit/README.md

 traffic_lyap: Scenario with more car handled by Lyapunov function

 traffic_lyap_minvchange**: This is the code used in the paper "Risk-bounded Control using Stochastic Barrier Functions".
 It considers denser traffic.
 Uses Bicycle mode and Lyapunov functions for reachability.
 Furthermore, the quadratic cost includes a terms that aims to reduce fast changes in the control inputs from iteration to iteration.

+stochastic risk CBFs (Python) includes the python version of the code in "traffic_lyap_minvchange".